brightlayer-ui/mapbox/README.md

     zoom
 });
 ```
-For more detailed instructions on using Mapbox in your application, see our demos for [Angular](https://stackblitz.com/github/pxblue/mapbox/tree/master/angular-demo) or [React](https://codesandbox.io/s/github/pxblue/mapbox/tree/master/react-demo).
+For more detailed instructions on using Mapbox in your application, read about our [Visualization Patterns](https://pxblue.github.io/patterns/visualizations) and see our demos for [Angular](https://stackblitz.com/github/pxblue/mapbox/tree/master/angular-demo) and [React](https://codesandbox.io/s/github/pxblue/mapbox/tree/master/react-demo).

 For more information on using Mapbox in your application, see our [visualization](https://pxblue.github.io/patterns/visualizations) design page.